 3. Pick wild Maine blueberries along Acadia’s hiking trails – While the park prohibits the removal of rocks and other natural features, you are allowed to pick blueberries.
 Ripening in July or August, depending upon the weather, the blueberries can be found along low bushes dotting the landscape, whether along the North Bubble Trail, atop Conners Nubble, or along virtually any hiking trail, carriage road or even sections of the Park Loop Road.
 The first time our nieces Sharon and Michelle ever had fresh-off-the-bush wild blueberries was along a hike to Day Mountain.
 City dwellers, they were hesitant to sample the fruit at first until they’d seen us pick, eat and live to tell about it.
 Later that same visit, they had virtually become connoisseurs, with Michelle able to tell that the sunnier exposure atop Conners Nubble led to sweeter fruit than those along the woodsy trail to Day Mountain.
 And we’ve seen whole families picking blueberries on the North Bubble Trail, just north of the summit.
 You’ll want to remember to bring a container to put the blueberries in, and perhaps some water to rinse them off before eating.

 4. Bag as many of Acadia’s 26 peaks as you can in one hike, or one season – The beauty of Acadia’s compactness is that the most serious of mountain climbers can string together a series of summits in one long day hike.
-Maybe it’s not as strenuous as doing the Presidential Traverse, but you don’t get a view of pink granite or the Atlantic Ocean in the White Mountains like you do in Acadia.
+Maybe it’s not as strenuous as doing the Presidential Traverse in the White Mountains of New Hampshire, but you don’t get a view of pink granite or the Atlantic Ocean in the White Mountains like you do in Acadia.
 The other thing that makes Acadia so special is that there are various ways up the summits, from easy to moderate to difficult, that even families with children can take on the goal of bagging peaks over the course of a season, such as a family we ran into on the Cadillac West Face Trail one time.
-If you’re hiking when the Island Explorer is running, between late June and Columbus Day, you can cover even more ground by taking the bus between trailheads.
+If you’re hiking when the Island Explorer is running, between late June and Indigenous Peoples’ Day in October, you can cover even more ground by taking the bus between trailheads.
 Remember to have a copy of the Island Explorer schedule in your day pack; your smartphone may not have Internet access on the trail to allow you to access it online.

 5. Visit Bass Harbor Head Light or Beech Mountain fire tower during an open house – Normally closed to the public, both structures may be visited during occasional open houses.
-This year, as part of Maine Open Lighthouse Day on Sept.
-12, Bass Harbor Head’s light tower will be open from 9 a.m. to 3 p.m.
-The lighthouse remains an active Coast Guard navigation aid, although its light is now automated.
+As part of Maine Open Lighthouse Day in September, all participating light houses, including Bass Harbor Head’s light tower, are open from 9 a.m. to 3 p.m.
+The Bass Harbor lighthouse remains an active Coast Guard navigation aid, although its light is now automated.
 President Obama and his family got a special tour of the lighthouse when they visited in July 2010.
 Acadia has another lighthouse on Baker Island, which can be visited on a 4-1/2 hour ranger-narrated cruise during the season.
 Beech Mountain has Acadia’s only fire tower, a remnant of the days before satellite technology came into being for forest fire detection.
-It’s occasionally open some October weekends, but this year, it’s been open a few times a week in season; check with the park service by calling (207) 288-3338, or check the park’s online calendar of ranger-led activites.
+It’s usually open a few times a week in season; check with the park service by calling (207) 288-3338, or check the park’s online calendar of ranger-led activites.
 But if you don’t happen to visit the lighthouse or the fire tower during an open house, you can still get iconic views of Bass Harbor Head Light from the rocks below, and of the surrounding mountains from the landing below the cabin of the Beech Mountain fire tower.